clinical-genomics-uppsala/PrecMed1/docs/lab1.md

 $&'((&%$$$.$2/=-*#'.2'&&##$$#$#&&(&+-%'(%&#"###""$$%#)%,+)+&'(,&%*((%%&%$%'+),,+,,&%$')1+*$.&+6*+(*%(&'*(''&%*+,*)('%#$$$%,$&&'&)))12)*&/*,364$%$%))$'')#%%&%$#$%$$#('$(%$%$%%$$*$&$%)''%%$$&'&$)+2++,)&%
 ```

+If sequencing was performed on paired reads, you will always have at least two .fastq files per sample, marked with R1 and R2, for read1 and read2.
+These will be sorted so that the first read in R1 is the mate of the first read in R2.

 ### Assignment 1
 !!! question
-	In `PATH` you will find an example of a fastq file generated with a NovaSeq sequencing machine: ``FILENAME.fq`
+	In `PATH` you will find an example of a fastq file generated with a NovaSeq sequencing machine: `q1.fq`

 	:question:
+	Have a look at the [sequence identifier](https://en.wikipedia.org/wiki/FASTQ_format#Illumina_sequence_identifiers).
+Is this fastq file from paired end sequencing?
+Which read pair are we looking at?
+What is the index of this sample?

+	:question:
 	Have a look at the quality scores, what do you think is happening here?

 	:question:
 	What Phred score value do the symbols you see correspond to?
 Here is a link to an [ASCII table](https://en.wikipedia.org/wiki/ASCII#Printable_characters).
-We are counting from 33 in the decimal system.
+Remember, we are counting from 33 in the decimal system.

 ## BAM
 Output from mapping is stored in .sam/.bam/.cram files.